-Enterprises that have already made a significant investment in video, perhaps in the shape of telepresence systems, will also want to integrate their UC solutions in order to protect that investment.
-Video MSPs need to recognise that their future value will likely be in helping businesses deploy, integrate and take advantage of a growing UC-as-a-Service space.
+Enterprises that have already made a significant investment in video, perhaps in the shape of telepresence systems, will also want to integrate their UC solutions to protect that investment.
+Video MSPs need to recognise that their future value will likely be in helping businesses deploy, integrate and take advantage of a growing UC-as-a-service space.

 Hiding is not an option

 Unified communications has already gained significant momentum.
 The popularity of Microsoft Lync is helping drive video usage across all segments of industry.